 2. The Nginx Ingress instance is on v0.49.3 or later.
-Log in to the TKE console, select Cluster Details > Services and Routes > NginxIngress, and click View YAML on the right of the target instance.
+To view the version, log in to the TKE console, choose Cluster details > Services and Routes > NginxIngress, and click View YAML on the right of the target instance.
 In the YAML file, the ccr.ccs.tencentyun.com/paas/nginx-ingress-controller image must be on v0.49.3 or later.